thma/thma.github.io/posts/2023-01-21-a-haskell-persistence-layer-using-generics-and-reflection.md

 My approach will rely heavily on Generics (`Data.Data`, `Data.Typeable`) and Reflection (`Type.Reflection`).

 The design goal is to avoid any boilerplate code.

+**Please note:** I received some helpful feedback on this post.
+I have now updated the code to reflect the suggestions.
+So the code in this post is now outdated.
+Please refer to the [GitHub repository](https://github.com/thma/generic-persistence/) for the latest version.

 ## Introduction